Local Colour: 4 Australian Gemstones to Covet

-Currently, the most coveted stone coming from Australia is the Parti Sapphire.
-These contain a mix of green, blue, and yellow and are considered highly valuable due to their unique composition.
+Currently, the most desirable stone originating in Australia is the parti sapphire.
+These gems contain a mix of hues – sometimes green, blue or yellow – and are considered highly valuable due to their unique composition.
 The typical Australian sapphire is dark blue in color with a strong green dichroism, (the effect of light being split into distinctive streams of different colours).

 Australian mines have produced more blue sapphires than any other source in history.
 Deposits are located in the gem fields at Anakie in Queensland, and the New England district of New South Wales.

 Australian sapphires currently account for over 70 percent of global blue sapphire production, and demand for them is only increasing.
-This is partly because they are relatively hard—9 on the Mohs scale.
-So they have excellent toughness and longevity.
-This makes them a great choice for rings and pieces subject to daily wear and means they make a great alternative to the traditional diamond for a wedding or engagement ring.
+This is partly because they are relatively hard (9 on the Mohs scale), so they have excellent toughness and longevity.
+This makes Australian sapphires a great choice for rings and pieces subject to daily wear.
+They are a great alternative to the traditional diamond for a wedding or engagement ring.

 Emeralds